pgRouting/pgrouting/doc/dijkstra/pgr_dijkstraNear.rst

 * Using a **directed** graph for car routing.
 * The first subway line stations stops are at :math:`\{3, 6, 7\}`
 * The second subway line stations are at :math:`\{4, 9\}`
-* line `3` sets the start vertices to be from the fisrt subway line and the ending vertices to be from the second subway line
+* line `3` sets the start vertices to be from the first subway line and the ending vertices to be from the second subway line
 * line `5` sets the start vertices to be from the first subway line and the ending vertices to be from the first subway line